ProkopRandacek/asciiLasers/docs/wire.md

 There are 5 wire blocks:

 #### `@`
 Laser detector.
 Interacts with Laser the same exact way as a `*` block does.
-But unlike `*`, `@` sends signal over any connected wire when it gets evaluated.
+But unlike `*`, `@` sends pulse over any connected wire when it gets evaluated.

 Example:
 ```
          O----------^